Home

 It is nice to learn about different things - but this page is just a bit to dry for me.
 I would do it in more of a 'weather for dummies' format.
 I suppose even adults want big pictures and flashing words and tutorials.

 If I had the time and the serious interest - beyond planning a family trip which is coming up to Canada - then I might enjoy this site.
 But it is boring and it still didn't tell me what the current temperature is.
 So I'm left scratching my head.
+Huh?

-Isn't a weather site suppose to tell you what the current weather is?
-I likely won't use this site again because I can go to a canadian news site and look up easier to read info.
+Isn't a weather site supposed to tell you what the current weather is?
+I likely won't use this site again because I can go to a Canadian news site and look up easier to read info.
 I might have come back here for the long term forecast info but I hate having to click on links that lead me to other pages with more pages and links I have to click on.

 I guess I'm lazy.
 I hate having to do any work to get the info I want.

 There are plenty of operational forecasting sites around and you can find links to many of them on these pages.
 They provide current information easily found using search engines and widgets (and broadcast media.)
-Just type something like this into Google "weather name of city".
+Just type something like this into Google "weather

 Search this site for more information now.